rishav781/New_MCP/README.md

 - **Security**: Ensure you secure your credentials.
 The server runs a local HTTP server on `localhost` for authentication, which shuts down after use.
 For production, consider using HTTPS and additional security measures.

 - **Troubleshooting**:
+  - **Import Errors**: If you encounter "ModuleNotFoundError", ensure you're running the server from the project root directory.
+  - **Python Path Issues**: The project includes automatic path resolution for module imports.
   - Verify your network access to `https://device.pcloudy.com/api`.
   - Ensure your pCloudy `username` and `api_key` are correct when prompted during authentication.
   - If authentication fails, check `pcloudy_mcp_server.log` for the raw API response to diagnose the issue (e.g., invalid credentials or API errors).
   - If you encounter port conflicts (e.g., on port 8080 used for authentication), the server will automatically retry with the next available port.
   - For performance data issues, ensure the package name is correct and the app is installed and running.
   - Use `device_management(action="detect_platform", rid="device_id")` if unsure about device platform compatibility.
+  - **Windows Users**: Use PowerShell commands as shown in the setup instructions.

 ## Migration from Previous Version